 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-W.B.Yeats and The Song of the Old Mother
+W.B.Yeats And A Summary of The Song of the Old Mother

 The Song of the Old Mother is a single stanza, short rhyming poem made up of five couplets.
 It reflects the deep love Yeats had for all things Irish and is one of a number of song poems published in the book The Wind Among The Reeds, of 1899.